The Cornwall We Want

 I’d forgotten the good things... now I have re-experienced and re-imagined them.

-by Andrew, almost 4 years ago
+by Andrew, over 4 years ago

 There was less traffic, people had more time for each other, the Hill didn’t stink of diesel fumes and there were more insects and birds.
 That was then, and this is what it’s like under lockdown.